 - vitamin K.

 As the name suggests, fat-soluble vitamins are absorbed through the intestinal tract with the help of fats.
-Vitamins A and D can accumulate in the body and this can result in dangerous hypervitaminosis, which can happen if too many vitamin supplements are taken (although controlled A hypervitaminosis is used as a treatment).
+Vitamins A and D can accumulate in the body, and this can result in dangerous hypervitaminosis, which can happen if too many vitamin supplements are taken.

 Water-soluble vitamins definition